The Roman Bridge

 LOCAL WALKING TRAILS

-There are many walking trails around the village that take you through the vineyards.
+Something to do on days where you are not taking an excursion.
+There are many walking trails around the village that take you through the vineyards, broom and sunflowers.
+Neil is happy to guide you.
 Up to 10km.
+Optional and included in the retreat price.

 RENNES LES BAINS

 These thermal springs have been in use for over 2000 years for therapeutic healing.
-There are areas where the hot springs go direct into the river.
-There is also a swimming pool, Jacuzzi, and a Hammam (steam room).
+There are areas where the hot springs go direct into the river where you can enjoy the therapeutic waters.
+There is also a swimming pool, Jacuzzi, and a Hammam (steam room) fed directly from the waters (entry charge).
+26 minute drive, and can be combined with Mt Bugarach.

 Natural pathways through a maze of limestone features that are straight out of a fairytale.
 This site was also a meeting place for pre-historic tribes.
-This is the Harp tree (left).
+This magical day out is 40 mins away and can be combined with the Cathar Castle at Puivert.

 The Cathars, were an early Gnostic Christian sect, who ate no animal products (except fish), were non – violent, and very yogic like.
 Their fascinating history involves persecution as heretics by the Roman Catholic Church, and a crusade against them.
 The only crusade against other Chritsians, the Cathars were massacred and wiped out by the end of the 14th cent.

 Close to the more modern City of Carcassonne, La Cite is the largest of the Cathar Castles and also the largest medieval walled city in Europe.
 It has been extensively restored in the mid 1800’s and is now a big tourist attraction.
-Full of history, it’s tiny narrow streets are filled with restaurants and little shops.
+Full of history, with its’s large Roman bridge over the river Aude, it’s tiny narrow streets, filled with restaurants and little shops, and beautiful stained glass windows within the 12th century Gothic Basilica of St Nazaire .
 There are also jousting tournaments during the summer months.
+See pictures in slides above.
+45 mins drive away.

 River swimming the Gorges de Galamus.
 Can be combined with the visit to the Gorges and the Hermitage.